Mixing Contemporary With History

-Completed in 1989 this architectural gem was built by the famous Chinese and American architect Ieoh Ming Pei.
-Francois Mitterrant who was the French president at the time commissioned the renovation and reorganisation of the Louvre.
-This advantageous project was done in order to ease the congestion from the thousands of daily visitors at the original entrance on a daily basis.
-A new grand entrance provided a convenient and spacious lobby space separate from the galleries and also created a great focal point for visitors to start their museum experience.
-In addition to providing a new entrance to the Louvre, Pei’s design featured a new underground system of galleries.
+A new grand entrance provided a convenient and spacious lobby separate from the galleries.
+It also created a focal point for visitors to start their museum experience.
+In addition to the new entrance to the Louvre, Pei’s design featured a new underground system of galleries.
 The renovation allowed the museum to expand its collection and provide a solid connection between the wings of the museum.

-Pei’s design of the Louvre addition implemented 603 rhombus-shaped and 70 triangular glass segments.
+Pei’s design implemented 603 rhombus-shaped and 70 triangular glass segments.
 Three smaller triangles were also built around the original structure to provide light to the space below.
-For Pei, the glass pyramid provided a symbolic entry that had historical and figural importance and reinforced the main entry.
+For Pei, the glass pyramid provided a symbolic entry that had historical and figural importance and also reinforced the main entry.

 “Formally, it is the most compatible with the architecture of the Louvre…, it is also one of the most structurally stable of forms, which assures its transparency, as it is constructed of glass and steel, it signifies a break with the architectural traditions of the past.
 It is a work of our time.” – I.M.
 Pei

-The monumental scale of the pyramid works as a central focal point in the middle of the court providing a great contrast against the historical nature of the existing museum.
-Rather then detracting from the French renaissance architectural style of the buildings the opaque transparency was designed to compliment and enhance the design of its surroundings.
-The glass and steel façade of Pei’s pyramid also manages to subtly pay homage to the sloping roofs of the museum.
+The monumental scale of the pyramid works as a central focal point in the court and also provides a contrast against the historical nature of the existing museum.
+The opaque transparency was designed to compliment and enhance the design of its French Renaissance surroundings.
+The glass and steel façade also subtly pays homage to the sloping roofs of the museum.